berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M04B Create and test sales pricing Lab.md

-5. Open the record and scroll down to the Sell group.
+5. Open the record and scroll down to the Sell fasttab.

 6. In the Base sales price section in the Sell fast tab, change the Price (Base price) field from **19.99** to **21.99**.
 If necessary, select Edit at the